grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 `[ ]`    | Access a member of an array or object.
 `.`      | Access a named member of an object or an exported field of a component.

-River's access operators support accessing of arbitrarily nested values.
+You can access arbitrarily nested values with River's access operators.
 You can use square brackets to access zero-indexed array indices and object fields by enclosing the field name in double quotes.
-You can use the dot operator to access both object fields without double quotes, and component exports.
+You can use the dot operator to access object fields without double quotes and component exports.

 ```river
 obj["app"]